xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker.md

 ## Integrate with Docker on Jenkins

-To integrate with Docker on Jenkins, you need to install the **Docker Plugins** and **Docker Pipeline** plugin, then set an environment path to Jenkins.
+To integrate with Docker on Jenkins, you need to install the **Docker Plugins** and **Docker Pipeline**, then set an environment path to Jenkins.
 Do as follows:

 ### Install plugins